Brink of Disaster (Thunderbirds): Plot

-American entrepreneur Warren Grafton arrives at Creighton-Ward Mansion to approach Lady Penelope (voiced by Sylvia Anderson) as a potential investment partner in his new venture: the fully-automated Pacific Atlantic suspended monorail.
+American entrepreneur Warren Grafton arrives at Creighton-Ward Mansion to approach Lady Penelope as a potential investment partner in his new venture: the fully-automated Pacific Atlantic suspended monorail.
 The meeting is delayed while Penelope, driving home in FAB 1, deals with two criminals who are tailing her – first deploying her car's smoke screen and oil slick, then using its machine guns to blast the villains' convertible off the road.

 Grafton exploits Penelope's absence to locate her jewellery safe and conceal a burglar alarm-jamming device in the mansion.
-Parker (voiced by David Graham) recognises Grafton's chauffeur as Harry Malloy, an ex-mobster.
-On meeting Grafton, Penelope declines to invest in the monorail and refers Grafton to her industrialist friend (and secret employer) Jeff Tracy (voiced by Peter Dyneley).
-Although Grafton has clashed with the United States government over inadequate safety measures, Jeff agrees to ride the monorail before making up his mind about the project, joined by Brains and Tin-Tin (voiced by David Graham and Christine Finn) as technical advisors.
+Parker recognises Grafton's chauffeur as Harry Malloy, an ex-mobster.
+On meeting Grafton, Penelope declines to invest in the monorail and refers Grafton to her industrialist friend and secret employer, Jeff Tracy.
+Although Grafton has clashed with the United States government over inadequate safety measures, Jeff agrees to ride the monorail before making up his mind about the project, joined by Brains and Tin-Tin as technical advisors.

 Unknown to Penelope and Jeff, Grafton is the head of a crime syndicate.
 Meeting his associates, Grafton outlines his plan to fill a gap in the monorail's funding: Malloy and fellow syndicate member Selsden will break into Penelope's mansion and steal her multi-million-pound jewellery collection.